neondatabase/website/content/docs/connect/connect-intro.md

 <a href="/docs/connect/connection-pooling" description="Learn how to enable connection pooling to support up to 10,000 concurrent connections" icon="audio-jack">Connection pooling in Neon</a>

-<a href="/docs/guides/prisma#connect-from-serverless-functions" description="Use a pooled connection when connecting from Prisma to Neon from serverless functions" icon="audio-jack">Connection pooling with Prisma</a>
+<a href="/docs/guides/prisma#connect-from-serverless-functions" description="Learn about connecting from Prisma to Neon from serverless functions" icon="audio-jack">Connection pooling with Prisma</a>

 </DetailIconCards>